alpmusti/restaurant-reviews/README.md

 ### Usage
 1. In order to use this project go to [here](https://github.com/udacity/mws-restaurant-stage-3) and clone the backend server and run it.
 2. Install dependencies by running `npm install --save` command.
+3. Build application by running `gulp build` command.
-3. Start application by running `gulp` command.
+4. Start application by running `gulp prod` command.

 ### Little Warning